Learning Models of Individual Behavior in Chess: Results

 \subsection{Stylometry}

 Having created personalized models that achieve higher accuracy than non-personalized baselines, a natural question to ask is how unique these models are.
 To what extent are we really characterizing the idiosyncrasies and signatures of individual players?
 Concretely, can the personalized model of one player be used to predict the moves of another player?
-Figure~\ref{styloheatmap} shows the after-ply-10 accuracy of each personalized model (columns) on 100 randomly sampled games from each of the 400 evaluation players (rows).
-The players are ordered using Ward clustering~\cite{mullner2011modern}, so that players with more similar model accuracy vectors are closer together.
-As the dark diagonal line shows, we can uniquely identify the target player 94.5\% of the time by picking the model with the highest accuracy on their moves.
+We examined this by running each transfer model on 100 games from each other player.
+We can express this task for $n$ players $A_1, A_2, \ldots, A_{n}$ and we have a transfer model $M_i$ for each player $A_i$.
+A model $M_i$ applied to a player $A_j$ that the model wasn't trained on ($j \neq i$) will generally predict each move with a lower probability than it does when applied to the player $A_i$ that it was trained on.

+We can think of each prediction made by any model as a $0$-$1$ random variable (with $1$ corresponding to a correct prediction and $0$ corresponding to an incorrect one); then we expect the number of correct predictions to be the highest with the correct model after a sufficient number of games.
+We found that 94.5\% of the time, across 100 games the correct model had the most correct predictions using 10+ ply like in the previous sections.

 This result has profound implications, because it means that we can uniquely identify a player by simply inspecting a small sample of their games.
 The method is simple: given a player's games, test each personalized model on those games and output the one with the highest move prediction accuracy.
 Since we know the personalized models perform poorly on games outside of the player set, we can also identify when a game has not been played by any of the players by using a simple accuracy threshold.
 Our personalized models indeed capture individual style.